Casiopea Perfect Live II

 Casiopea Perfect Live II is the fourth live album and second live video released by the jazz fusion group Casiopea.

 On February 25, 1987, it was released with a laser disc from laser disc Co., Ltd. 7" single record "Asian Dreamer" was distributed as the first board purchase privilege.

 On July 10, 1987, it became an LP record from Alfa Records.

 In 2000, it was recurred as DVD "CASIOPEA LIVE HISTORY PART-I".
-Finally, as a privilege picture, Issei Noro interview was added.
+At the end of the video, as an exclusive add-on, an Issei Noro interview was added.

-This is contains tour final concert at U-Port hall that was Cassiopeia’s tenth anniversary tour.
+This is contains the final concert of Casiopea's 10th anniversary tour, performed at U-Port hall.